grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 In the [previous tutorial][], you learned how to configure {{< param "PRODUCT_NAME" >}} to collect and process logs from your local machine and send them to Loki.

-This tutorial shows you how to configure {{< param "PRODUCT_NAME" >}} to collect and process metrics from your local machine, send them to Prometheus, and use a Grafana dashboard to query and visualize the results.
+This tutorial shows you how to configure {{< param "PRODUCT_NAME" >}} to collect and process metrics from your local machine, send them to Prometheus, and use Grafana to explore the results.

 ## Before you begin